kquinn1/FundComp_pokemon/README.md

 To compile g++ -lSDL test.cpp
 screen is the executable

 Pokemon_class: directory includes the Pokemon class.
 This will be a top level entity class for the pokemon hierarchy.
 It will be a virtual class.
-Types (e.g. Fire, water) classes will be added as will as different species of pokemon off of the types classes.
-Species classes will be able to be instantiated.
-This class also contains the attack class that will be used by composition by the Pokemon class. a.out represents a test file in order to make sure calculated statistics are right.
-Will check these statistics by hand.
+Derived off of the pokemon class are types classes.
+There are currently the type classes: electric, fire, water, grass and normal.
+The type classes should be abstract too.
+Derived from the type classes are specific pokemon species.
+Current implemented species are: Pikachu, Charmander, Squirtle, and Bulbasaur.
+The file maintest.cpp was compiled (a.out).
+This file instantiates different species of pokemon and lists their stats.
+Their stats need to be checked for accuracy.

+A player class (player.h) as well as an attack class (attack.h & attack.cpp)
+have been started.
+They have not been implemented yet.
+A pokemon should have different attacks.
+Perhaps the species of pokemon will set the pokemon attacks or the user can decide.

+The player class should have its x and y coordinates.
+The player should have six or so pokemon that belong to it (composition).
+Not sure if this should be preset or if the player should decide what pokemon it should have.